-Nick Vail, KIPDA staff, presented proposed amendments to the Horizon 2035 Metropolitan Transportation Plan (MTP) and the FY 2018-FY 2021 Transportation Improvement Program (TIP).
+Nick Vail, KIPDA staff, presented proposed amendments to the Horizon 2035 Metropolitan Transportation Plan (MTP) and FY 2018-FY 2021 Transportation Improvement Program (TIP).

-Jeff O'Brien, Louisville Metro Government, made a motion to approve Amendment #12 to the MTP.
-Aida Copic, TARC, seconded the motion and it carried with a unanimous vote.
+Jim Silliman, Oldham County, made a motion to recommend approval to the TPC of the proposed amendment to the Horizon 2035 MTP.
+Matt Meunier, City of Jeffersontown, seconded the motion and it carried with a unanimous vote.

-Aida Copic, TARC, made a motion to approve Amendment #5 to the TIP.
-Bernie Bowling, City of St. Matthews, seconded the motion and it carried with a unanimous vote.
+Jim Silliman, Oldham County, made a motion to recommend approval to the TPC of the proposed amendment to the FY 2018-FY 2021 TIP.
+Keith Griffee, Bullitt County, seconded the motion and it carried with a unanimous vote.